nathangeffen/faststi/docs/improve.rst

 - More events: Code variations on the current events and new events.

-- Build Python and R interfaces to FastSTI.
+- Build Python and R interfaces to |PROJECT|.

 - Improve this documentation.